Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Machine learning methods

 \subsubsection{Input fields}

 The gas density $\rho_g$ is log normalized,

 where $\rho_g^\ast$ is the normalized gas density and $\rho_g$ is the gas density.
 The log normalized density field helps separate gas density of various scales, allowing the network to better perceive the input field.
-No preprocessing is applied to the gas velocity $v_g$.
+No preprocessing is applied to the gas velocity $v_g$. \revOneEdit{In preliminary experiments, we considered preprocessing the velocity field to show the network the gas vorticity, based on the physical argument that particle clustering depends on how the particles respond to vortices of varying scale.
+Somewhat surprisingly, we found that a network trained using gas vorticity $\nabla \times \vec{v}_g$ as input produces visually indistinguishable outputs from one trained directly on gas velocity.
+While a qualitative study of the relevant statistics has not been performed on these models, we believe the visual comparison shows that the network is powerful enough to itself extract the physically relevant quantities from the velocity field.
+We will therefore not consider networks trained with vorticity (or velocity divergence) inputs in the remainder of the paper.}